-If the visitor is unknown to the setting, we will check their credentials and reason for visiting before allowing them to enter the setting.
+If the visitor is unknown to the setting, the Visitors' Receptionist will check their credentials and reason for visiting before allowing them to enter the site.
 Visitors should be ready to produce identification.

-Visitors are expected to sign in electronically and wear a visitor's badge.
+On arrival at Visitors' Reception, visitors are expected to sign in electronically and wear a visitor's badge.